Karewan/KnRoute/README.md

 ### Use global middlewares

-Global middlewares execute before route matching and automatic responses such as `OPTIONS`.
+Global middlewares execute in registration order, before route matching and automatic responses such as `OPTIONS`.
+The complete request order is: global middlewares, route matching, class middlewares, controller construction, method middlewares, then controller action.

 ```php
 $router = new Router();